India considers emergency orders to ease land deals, auction minerals

-NEW DELHI, Dec 29 (Reuters) - India is considering passing emergency executive orders to ease land-acquistion rules and auction minerals such as iron ore to kickstart hundreds of billions of dollars in stalled projects, though investments are unlikely to flow in immediately.
+NEW DELHI (Reuters) - India is considering passing emergency executive orders to ease land-acquisition rules and auction minerals such as iron ore to kickstart hundreds of billions of dollars in stalled projects, though investments are unlikely to flow in immediately.

 Restrictions on buying land, under a law championed by the last Congress government, are among barriers holding up projects worth almost $300 billion in sectors such as rail, steel, mining and roads.